US waiver details

 Virtually anyone who would be otherwise ineligible to enter the US, such as for a conviction of a drug offence, a crime involving moral turpitude or multiple convictions, can apply for an entry waiver.
 The only grounds of inadmissibility not waived are certain security-related charges related to espionage, sabotage, genocide and “Nazi persecution.”

 I’VE RECEIVED A PARDON (RECORD SUSPENSION) FOR MY OFFENCE.
-DO I STILL NEED A WAIVER TO ENTER THE UNITED STATES?
+DO I STILL NEED TO SUBMIT I-192 FORM TO ENTER THE UNITED STATES?

 Yes.
 The United States does not recognize Canadian pardons.